business · March 25, 2026

 For a longer discussion, see our gutter guard buyer’s guide and the micro-mesh vs reverse-curve comparison.

-7. They don’t have current Virginia licensing or won’t show you proof of insurance
+7. They dodge licensing status or won’t show proof of insurance

 What to ask in a quote conversation